AxoKoi/BandurriaJ/doc/design/Design.md

 ## Important points
 As for the moment, this won't allow the user to search for instance, every song that has JAZZ in it's title or all the songs belonging JAZZ genre.

+## To do
+Study the posibility to use Lucene as the search Engine